sonamkadam25/Weather-App/README.md

 Contributions to the Weather-App project are welcome.
 If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue in the GitHub repository.
 # License

-Weather-App is created by me , which means you are free to use, modify, and distribute the code in accordance with the terms of the license.
+SkyInsight is created by me , which means you are free to use, modify, and distribute the code in accordance with the terms of the license.
 # Acknowledgements

 1. I would like to thanks love Babbar for his Web Dev Course.
 His Course made all this possible.